Spyder-Academy/spyderacademy/content/education/how-to-read-options-flow/index.md

 Some of the popular tools in the market include:

 - **[Unusual Whales](https://www.unusualwhales.com/)**: Known for its heat maps and intuitive interface, it’s great for visualizing large data sets.
-- **[Black-Box Stocks](http://staygreen.blackboxstocks.com/SHJG)**: Offers a range of features including real-time alerts, advanced filtering, and a community chat room.
+- **[Black-Box Stocks](http://staygreen.blackboxstocks.com/SHJG)**: Offers a range of features including live alerts, advanced filtering, and a community chat room.

 #### Integrating Tools into Trading Strategy
 Select tools that align with your trading strategy.
 For example, if you're focused on short-term movements, a tool with real-time alerts and quick data updates is essential.
 Long-term traders might prefer tools with extensive historical data and trend analysis features.

 ## Analyzing Unusual Whales Heat Maps
 Unusual Whales has become a go-to tool for many traders, particularly for its innovative heat map feature.
-This powerful tool visualizes the real-time options flow, making it easier to spot trends and anomalies in the market.
+This powerful tool visualizes the live options flow, making it easier to spot trends and anomalies in the market.

 #### Understanding Heat Maps
 Heat maps by Unusual Whales provide a visual representation of options market activity.
 Different colors on the map indicate varying levels of activity, with warmer colors typically representing higher levels of trading volume or significant price movements.